-In order for Tabs to function properly, the first field in your layout must be a Tab field.
+- For tabs to function properly, the first field in your Layout must be a tab field.

-This is similar to the drop-down menu, but you can have the user pick and choose options from the list.
+This is similar to the Dropdown type, but the user can pick and choose any option(s) from the list.

 This option allows you to have one or more fields appear based on the user input data of another field.
-You can only do one level of result fields, meaning you cannot create a drop-down list that then opens more drop-down lists and so on.
 So get creative with your use of this feature.

-The order of your selected fields is very important.
-You will want to make sure you put the results field(s) below the selection field, or else you may get odd-looking results when the fields appear.
+- The order of these fields is very important.
+You will want to ensure you put the Display When field(s) below the selection field, or else you may get odd-looking results when the fields appear.

-This allows you to create conditional values that appear within a Dropdown selection based on the selection of the parent field.
-This is different than Display When, as that shows/hides fields from being inputted altogether.
+This allows you to create conditional values that appear within a dropdown selection based on the selection of the parent field.
+This differs from Display when, as that shows/hides fields from being inputted altogether.

 Here is the above setup example in action.

-NOTE: Only Active custom fields will appear in the list of fields you can add.
-However, fields added prior to them being made inactive will still be part of the report.
+- Only active custom fields will appear in the list of fields you can add.
+However, fields added before them being made inactive will still be part of the report.

 - If the report is not displaying any information, this usually means improper data was entered in a date or numeric field.
 To check, simply change the field type to 'text'.
 Run the report to find the errant data.
 You can then change the field type back to 'date' or 'numeric'.
 If you are not using the fields for calculation purposes in Excel, you may want to keep the field as text to prevent this error.